John Mullan (road builder): Financial problems and illnesses

 John Mullan filed suit in United States Court of Claims on behalf of the state of Oregon, demanding that the federal government reimburse the state $690,000 for costs it incurred in raising volunteers during the Civil War.
 He won the case, but the state of Oregon refused to pay him.
 Emma Mullan then went to Oregon, where in 1907 the state legislature passed a bill awarding John Mullan $9,465.
 That same year, concerned for his children's future, Mullan made a new will in which he asked his sisters to give his share of his father's estate to the Mullan children.

 Death

 Mullan's health deteriorated significantly in 1907.
-He was confined to a wheelchair, and later was confined to bed.
+He used a wheelchair for some time, and later was confined to bed.
 With Emma having married and moved to California, May Mullan now took an apartment on 18th Street NW, where she and her father lived until the end of John Mullan's life.

 Mullan's health began to decline rapid in December 1909.
 He died of unspecified causes at May Mullan's home in Washington, D.C., on December 28, 1909.
 His funeral was held at St. Mary's Church in Annapolis, and he was buried at St. Mary's Cemetery next to his parents and brothers.
 His brother, Dennis, and two sisters, Annie and Virginia, survived him as did his son, Frank, and daughters Emma and May.

 At the time of his death, Mullan was penniless.